guangxin1990/MirrorNet/README.md

-# MirrorNet: A Feature Alignment-based CNN Model for Discriminating Tuberculosis Screening in CXR Images
+# MIM-Net: A Feature Alignment-based CNN Model for Discriminating Tuberculosis Screening in CXR Images

 This repositories is used for COVID-19 Classification of CXR Images.
 At present, it is only in the experimental stage and cannot be used for application!